Senior Leadership Team

 Head Teacher: Mr Anthony Wolfson B.Ed(Hons); MA; M.Ed; NPQH

 In 2001 Anthony gained the National Professional Qualification for Headship (NPQH) whilst still a Deputy Head.
 Anthony gained an MA Degree from the University of London in Hebrew and Jewish Studies in 1992 and an M.Ed degree from the University of Bath School of Education in Education Management in 2004.
 In 2003, Anthony was granted eligibility by Ofsted to undertake Ofsted Inspection Skills training which he did with ICP, one of the Inspection Contractors at that time.
-In 2006, Anthony completed the Leadership Programme for Serving Head Teachers (LPSH) with the National College for School Leadership and in 2013 he completed the Ashdown Fellowship Programme along with 9 other Jewish Primary Head Teachers run by the UJIA in conjunction with the Centre for Educational Leadership (CEL), then part of the University of Manchester.
+In 2006, he completed the Leadership Programme for Serving Head Teachers (LPSH) with the National College for School Leadership and in 2013 he completed the Ashdown Fellowship Programme along with 9 other Jewish Primary Head Teachers run by the UJIA in conjunction with the Centre for Educational Leadership (CEL), then part of the University of Manchester.

 Anthony was Deputy Head and Year 6 Class Teacher at Hasmonean Primary School, Hendon for 5 years and previously taught and held senior positions in a number of schools in London including positions as Head of Year at Sinai School in Brent and and Senior Key Stage 2 Teacher at Wolfson Hillel in Enfield.
 He started his career as a Class Teacher at North West London Jewish Day School in Willesden.